phillipmblaine/pmb-picto-plots/README.md

 * 6) With your api keys in place, it will be possible to run PictoPlots locally: in the root of the project folder pmb-picto-plots-main, open the console (can be done by opening your console: PowerShell, terminal, etc. and navigating to the root of the project folder, or also by: while the project is open in Visual Studio Code, open the console in VSC, often keyboard shortcut bound to Ctrl + `):
     * a) Run in console:
       * npm install
-      * (wait for install to finish, a nodule_modules with package install contents inside will generate in the root of the project folder)
+      * (wait for install to finish, a node_modules folder with package install contents inside will generate in the root of the project folder)
     * b) Run in console:
       * npm start
       * (development mode/build)
 * 7) A window may automatically open in your default web browser navigated to http://localhost:3000/ where you can finally try out PictoPlots!
       * (also possible to manually navigate to http://localhost:3000/ in a web browser of your choice as long as npm start was ran in console, and is still running)
-      * Running PictoPlots locally can be stopped by terminating npm start: in the console it is running from, press Ctrl+C to stop execution, and/or close out the terminal completely)
+      * (running PictoPlots locally can be stopped by terminating npm start: in the console it is running from, press Ctrl+C to stop execution, and/or close out the terminal completely)
 <br />

 # How to Play PictoPlots